 Our best advice is to adapt to the situation.
 As you know, flexibility is the key to a successful travel nursing career.
 Dust yourself off, pick yourself up, and prepare to find another travel job.
 Luckily, your recruiter will work with you to quickly get you placed with a new nursing contract.

-Regardless of who initiated the employment contract cancellation, depending on the terms and conditions of your contract, you could have some unexpected travel expenses on your hands.
+Regardless of how your contracts get canceled, depending on the terms and conditions of your contract, you could have some unexpected travel expenses on your hands.
 To be sure, consult your travel nurse contract to see what the cancellation clause says.
-In some cases, you could be responsible for fees incurred for housing, travel, certification, and licensing.
+In some cases, you could be responsible for fees incurred for housing, travel, certification, and nursing license.
 If you’re unsure, reach out to your rockstar recruiter for a helping hand.

 Unfortunately, there’s always a possibility that your contract could get canceled.
 That’s why it’s so important to fully read your contract before signing so you know what to expect if it happens to you.
 Fortunately, there are precautions you can take to lessen the impact of a contract cancellation.
 Here’s what you can do to make a contract cancellation a little easier on yourself.